 TUTORIALS: The TA for the course is Erhao Xie.
 His email is erhao.xie@mail.utoronto.ca.
 He will hold tutorials during scheduled class time (see schedule below).
 Requests for topics to be covered in tutorials are welcome as long as they are made several days in advance.
-He will also hold office hours each Friday from 10-11am in GE 213.
+He will also hold office hours from 10-11am in GE 213 on each Friday from September 15th through December 1st.